|Learn about the Strategic Prevention Framework model for preventing substance use and addressing other community issues.

 Phase 3: Planning.

 The planning phase is at least as important as any other for two reasons: first, it plays out the participatory nature of the effort, thereby gaining both a variety of thinking and community buy-in, if it’s done well; and second, it creates the structure, organization, and content of the actual prevention program, by which that program will rise or fall.
 As a result, it’s important to go about planning carefully.
 More time spent on this phase can mean less trouble and greater success over the long run.
-For more detailed information, see Developing a Strategic Plan.

 - Assemble a planning team.
 This team might be the same as the assessment team, might include some members of the assessment team and some others, or might be entirely different.
 It might include members of – or be – the advisory board, if you have one.
 Whatever the overlap or lack of overlap, team members should represent all sectors of the community.
 The team’s composition should be as diverse and inclusive as possible, crossing racial, ethnic, class age, gender, and other dividing lines, so that everyone in the community feels that her point of view can be heard.

 - Train the planning team.
 If the planning team is truly inclusive, at least some members of it may never have had experience in meetings or in group problem-solving, let alone in planning a community intervention.
-Most may have relatively little knowledge about substance abuse or its prevention, beyond understanding that it’s a local problem that they wish to address.
+Most may have relatively little knowledge about substance use or its prevention, beyond understanding that it’s a local problem that they wish to address.
 The more training you can provide, the better job the team is likely to do.
 Some areas where training might be useful include:

 - Generating ground rules for meetings.
 Respecting everyone, making clear that everyone’s opinions are equally valued, drawing in those whose thoughts haven’t been heard, dealing with ideas rather than personalities, listening carefully to everyone without interruption, keeping an open mind, being willing to compromise, not allowing anyone to dominate, reaching consensus, etc.